 Data from the Public Library Annual Survey is available publicly in the Comparable Statistics section of the OLIS website.
 The most current year's data available is fiscal year 2016.

-The FY2017 survey will launch Monday July 17, 2017 and close Friday September 15, 2017 at 4:00pm.
+The FY2017 survey is open.
+The survey is open for data entry from Monday July 17, 2017 and closes Friday September 15, 2017 at 4:00pm.
 All supporting forms and documentation must be submitted to the OLIS office by that date as well.

 The reporting period for the FY2017 survey is July, 1 2016 through June 30, 2017.